Skip to Main Content

 Mesilla's central plaza sits roughly two miles from downtown Las Cruces, but it operates on a different clock entirely.
 The adobe structures lining the square date to the Mexican territorial period, and several have traded hands fewer than a dozen times since the 1850s.
 Double Eagle Restaurant, at 2355 Calle De Guadalupe, occupies one of the most architecturally intact of those buildings: a hacienda-scale property whose thick-walled rooms carry the particular stillness that comes only from genuine age, not from reproduction.
 Approaching from the plaza, the facade reads as one continuous run of territorial-style windows and portal columns, the kind of architecture that makes the surrounding Rio Grande valley feel like a specific place rather than an interchangeable stretch of the American Southwest.

 That sense of specificity extends inside.
 The interior volumes are large by hacienda standards, with high ceilings and rooms that have been layered over decades rather than designed in a single campaign.
 Antique furnishings, period art, and what feel like accumulated rather than curated objects give the dining rooms a weight that newer properties in the region spend considerable money trying to simulate.
-The experience of sitting here is, in a direct sense, historical — you are inside a building that predates New Mexico statehood by decades.
+The experience of sitting here is, in a direct sense, historical, you are inside a building that predates New Mexico statehood by decades.

 The Back Bar as Editorial Statement

 In smaller American cities, a serious spirits program is often the clearest signal that an establishment is thinking about its beverage offering as more than a revenue line.
 The bar at Double Eagle occupies a position within Mesilla's drinking scene that is harder to replicate than the food program: the selection of rare and aged spirits represents years of acquisition and storage decisions, not something that can be assembled quickly by a new entrant.
-While specific bottle counts and current stock are leading confirmed directly with the venue, the back bar's reputation in the region is grounded in its depth of American whiskey and aged spirits, categories where provenance and patience separate serious collections from standard pours.
+While specific bottle counts and current stock are best confirmed directly with the venue, the back bar's reputation in the region is grounded in its depth of American whiskey and aged spirits, categories where provenance and patience separate serious collections from standard pours.

 The broader context matters here.
 Southern New Mexico's spirits scene has grown considerably in the past decade.
 Dry Point Distillers, also in Mesilla, represents the production side of that shift, distilling on-site and building a local portfolio that reflects regional agricultural inputs.
 Double Eagle operates at the other end of the spectrum: it curates rather than produces, drawing from aged inventory that local distilleries, by definition of age, cannot yet match.
 The two venues are complementary reference points rather than competitors, and anyone spending a full evening on the plaza would do well to treat them as such.

-For comparison across American bar programs with strong spirits curation, the peer set worth knowing includes Bar Leather Apron in Honolulu, whose Japanese whisky depth is among the most serious in the Pacific, and Kumiko in Chicago, which frames its Japanese spirits program within a culinary context.
+For comparison across American bar programs with strong spirits curation, the comparable set worth knowing includes Bar Leather Apron in Honolulu, whose Japanese whisky depth is among the most serious in the Pacific, and Kumiko in Chicago, which frames its Japanese spirits program within a culinary context.
 ABV in San Francisco and Allegory in Washington, D.C. approach spirits depth through a cocktail-first lens, while Jewel of the South in New Orleans and Julep in Houston situate rare spirits within the broader American South's drinking traditions.
 Double Eagle belongs to none of those precise categories but shares with all of them a commitment to treating the bar as a destination in its own right, not an afterthought to the dining room.

 Mesilla's Dining Tier and Where Double Eagle Sits